Frequently Asked Questions

 The lifecycle carbon imbact is reported for 50 years in the LCBI methodology.
 However final results can easily be calculated per year (dividing by 50) for any amortization needs.

 The targets values have been set using different known projects, and a part of an anonymous database from OCLCA.
 The pilot projects data will also help to adjust the target.
-As all of these project data are confidential, the sharing of those data is not planned.

 The aim of the LCBI methodology aims precisely in normalizing the calculation.
 For the setting of the targets, assumptions have been made and have been tested and adjusted through the pilot project phase.
 The data on the different phases A to C helps to see the detailed calculations.